-Croatia NGO to opose and prevent new thermal power plant unit Plomin C from being built20.
-November 2012. / SEE Energy News
+Croatia NGO to opose and prevent new thermal power plant unit Plomin C from being built, SEE Energy News

 President of Green action Bernard Ivčić said today that this environmental protection organization will do everything they can to stop the construction of thermal power plant (TPP) Plomin C that uses coal.

 Membership in the European Union (EU), can help Croatia to be forced to invest in smart energy solutions.
 If we invest “in dirty projects and industry, we must pay the penalty, and therefore such projects will become financially unviable,” said Ivčić at a seminar on sustainable management of renewable natural resources.

 Another problem, he said, is “that those who make decisions now count on not being in power at the time when we will have to pay all that, so they really do not care.”
 Green action opposes the construction of the Plomin C for many reasons, mainly due to a negative impact on the health and economic system, he said.
 Ivčić argues that the study of the environmental impact was done for the area covering only 20 kilometers around Plomin, although the impact area of the TPP is much broader and they did not count in the cumulative effect of all pollutants in this area.
 He recalled that the project is contrary to the Spatial Plan of Istria, which stipulates that the new TPP will have 125 MW of power and will be fueled by gas, while this project provides power of 500 MW and coal as fuel.

 Ivčić warned that Europe is giving up on the construction of TPP fueled bycoal since it would not be viable and due to public opposition.